acc-fhir-publisher/icp/input/pagecontent/profiles.md

 The ICP Observation/Measurement resource is used to provide clinical/functional measurement details to ACC.
 (AKA site-specific clinical measures and PROMs)

 The ICP Referral Decline resource is used to provide ACC with the relevant details when an ICP supplier declines an ICP referral.
-This includes pre-triage declines as well as declines that occur aftertriage been complete.
+This includes pre-triage declines as well as declines that occur after triage has been completed.

 There are various ICP profiles available:

+#### Muskular Skeletal (MSK) Profiles

 <div class="tableGridded"></div>